matthewd673/pioled/README.md

 A series of experiments with a small OLED screen for Raspberry Pi.

+### spotify_screen/

+Spotify playback visualizer powered by the Spotify API with a Flask frontend.

 ### draw/

 Powered by flask and WebSockets, the Pi hosts a page with a spring canvas.